rust-lang/rust/active/0000-if-let.md

 Optionally, one or more `else if` (not `else if let`) blocks can be placed in the same `match` using pattern guards on `_`.
 This could be done to simplify the code when pretty-printing the expansion result.
 Otherwise, this is an unnecessary transformation.

+Due to some uncertainty regarding potentially-surprising fallout of AST rewrites, and some worries about exhaustiveness-checking (e.g. a tautological `if let` would be an error, which may be unexpected), this is put behind a feature gate named `if_let`.

 ## Examples